jirkapok/Presentations/allocations_in_dotnet/readme.md

 1. Allocations are expensive - No, expensive is Garbage collection
    * Allocation is move pointer of next free space after the newly allocated object
    * Large object allocation is expensive, because CLR guaranties its cleared.
-   * GC does not count references to an object, it searches unreachable object from the roots
+   * GC does not count references to an object, it searches unreachable object from the roots (mark and sweep strategy)
    * Generations try to prevent memory fragmentation
    * There is a difference between Server and Client GC, ephemeral segment size
    * We have more heaps in .net (GC generations, + e.g. large objects/85 KB heap + pinned objects (.net 5+)),